foxBMS/foxbms-1/documentation/sphinx/software_documentation/faq/faq.rst

 .. note::
-    The diag module is a powerfull module for general error handling.
+    The diag module is a powerful module for general error handling.
 The user has to be aware of timings when using custom diag entries.
 As example how to use this module correct syscontrol is choosen.
     - The function ``SYSCTRL_Trigger()`` is called in the 10ms task (``ENG_TSK_Cyclic_10ms()``), meaning every 10ms this function must be executed.
     - In the diagnosis-module header ``diag_cfg.h`` there is the enum ``DIAG_SYSMON_MODULE_ID_e`` for the different error types that are handeled by the diagnosismodule.
 For syscontrol errors there is ``DIAG_SYSMON_SYSCTRL_ID``.
     - In the diagnosis-module source ``diag_cfg.c`` there is the ``diag_sysmon_ch_cfg[]`` array assigning timings to this error, in this case 20ms.